8mm Remington Magnum: Wildcats

 Cartridges that are not officially registered with nor sanctioned by C.I.P.
 (Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) or its American equivalent, SAAMI (Sporting Arms and Ammunition Manufacturers’ Institute) are generally known as wildcats.
 By blowing out standard factory cases the wildcatter generally hopes to gain extra muzzle velocity by increasing the case capacity of the factory parent cartridge case by a few percent.
-Practically there can be some muzzle velocity gained by this method, but the measured results between parent cartridges and their 'improved' wildcat offspring is often marginal.
+Practically there can be some muzzle velocity gained by this method, but the measured results between parent cartridges and their 'improved' wildcat offspring are often marginal.
 Besides changing the shape and internal volume of the parent cartridge case, wildcatters also can change the original caliber.
 A reason to change the original caliber can be to comply with a minimal permitted caliber or bullet weight for the legal hunting of certain species of game.

 Wildcats are not governed by C.I.P. or SAAMI rules so wildcatters can capitalize the achievable high operating pressures.
-Because the 8mm Remington Magnum offers an exceptional sturdy, pressure resistant cartridge case that can relatively easily be reloaded with primers, powder and bullets and hence be reused several times it has become quite popular amongst wildcatters.
-With the 8mm Remington Magnum as the parent case wildcatters have created 6.35 mm (0.257 in) (.257 STW), 6.5 mm (0.264 in) (6.5 mm STW), .30 caliber (.30–8mm Remington Magnum, .300 Jarrett), 8 mm caliber (8 mm Jarrett), .338 caliber (.338 Jarrett), 0.358 in caliber (.358 STA) and 9.53 mm (0.375 in) (.375 JRS [John R. Sundra]) variants.
+The 8mm Remington Magnum offers a sturdy pressure resistant cartridge case that can relatively easily be reloaded with primers, powder and bullets and hence be reused several times.
+With the 8mm Remington Magnum as the parent case wildcatters have created 6.35 mm (0.257 in) (.257 STW), 6.5 mm (0.264 in) (6.5 mm STW), .30 caliber (.30–8mm Remington Magnum, .300 Jarrett), 8 mm caliber (8 mm Jarrett), .338 caliber (.338 Jarrett), 0.358 in caliber (.358 STA) and 9.53 mm (0.375 in) (.375 JRS John R. Sundra) variants.

 .358 STA (Shooting Times Alaskan)

 Another brainchild of Layne Simpson, the .358 STA is an 8mm Remington Magnum case necked up to accept .358 caliber bullets with the shoulder angle changed from 25 degrees to 35 degrees and body taper removed to maximize powder capacity.
-Able to propel a 300-grain bullet at over 2700 feet per second for 4,900 ft.-lbs. of energy, the .358 STA is a formidable big-game cartridge.
-It has never emerged as a production cartridge and has had very limited success as a wildcat, overshadowed by the more popular .375 caliber commercial and custom cartridges.
+It is able to propel a 300-grain bullet at over 2700 feet per second for 4,900 ft.-lbs. of energy.
+It has never emerged as a production cartridge and has had very limited success, overshadowed by the more popular .375 caliber commercial and custom cartridges.